SHopper-prog/LoRaRadioControl/README.md

 It uses the RadioLib library to provide the control for the SX1278 RF module, with control from a 3.3V Arduibo Pro-mini.

+If too many consectutive Rx timeouts are found (i.e. too many missing messages) at the slave then the slave enters the 'failsafe' mode, where the servo channels and digital channels are set to predetermined values.

 To prevent too much time taken up on display tasks the measured RF channel parameters are display one by one in a sequence, one item displayed every so many Tx/Rx message pairs, current 10, so about every 1.5 secs.
 An OLED display was tried but the library code is too large and will not fit, so if required a low-level alternative is required.